AMC Hornet: South Africa

-South Africa was the first international market that AMC invested in for right-hand drive production of the Hornet.
-Prior to the Hornet, the Rambler American was assembled in South Africa firstly by National Motor Assemblers Limited (NMA) in Durban and for 1968 at the Datsun assembly plant Rosslyn Motor Assemblers.
-In 1969 Rambler production was moved to the former Chrysler plant, Motor Assemblies Limited (MA) in Durban which had come under the control of Toyota South Africa in 1964.
+South Africa was the first international market that AMC entered the right-hand drive production of the Hornet.
+Before the Hornet, the Rambler American was assembled in South Africa first by National Motor Assemblers Limited (NMA) in Durban and in 1968 at the Datsun assembly facility, Rosslyn Motor Assemblers.
+In 1969 Rambler production was moved to the former Chrysler plant, Motor Assemblies Limited (MA) in Durban, which had come under the control of Toyota South Africa Motors in 1964.

-MA assembled the American for its final year and the AMC Hornet 4-door sedan was assembled as its replacement in 1970.
-The initial design and engineering work to convert the car to right-hand drive for South Africa became the blueprint for the right-hand drive Hornets assembled in Australia.
+Motor Assemblies Limited built the American for its final year and in 1970 was its replacement the AMC Hornet four-door sedan.
+The initial design and engineering work to right-hand drive conversion for South Africa became the blueprints used right-hand drive Hornets that were assembled in Australia.
 As with all AMC's export markets, the Hornet was marketed in South Africa as "Rambler."

-The Hornet was advertised as being "built and marketed in South Africa by Toyota South Africa Ltd, wholly owned and controlled by South Africans ... sold and serviced country-wide by 220 Toyota dealers."
+The Rambler Hornet was advertised as being "built and marketed in South Africa by Toyota South Africa Ltd, wholly owned and controlled by South Africans ... sold and serviced country-wide by 220 Toyota dealers."
 The Hornet was marketed through 1971.